AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 ---
 # Use AEM Forms as a Cloud Service Communications {#frequently-asked-questions}

-**AEM Forms as a Cloud Service - Communications document manipulation APIs are in beta and can change significantly before actual release.**
+**AEM Forms as a Cloud Service - Communications document manipulation APIs are in beta and subject to change before actual release.**

 Communications capability helps you to create brand-approved, personalized, and standardized documents such as business correspondences, statements, claim processing letters, benefit notices, monthly bills, or welcome kits.